DagoTshering/Real-Time-Face-Recognition-Using-CNN/README.txt

 Fourth run 04_facePrediction.py

 Acknowledgments
-Thanks to the open-source community for tools like TensorFlow and OpenCV, making this project possible.
+Thanks to the open-source community for tools like TensorFlow and OpenCV, Kaggel for the datasets, making this project possible.

 Enjoy exploring face recognition! 😊